 TF-IDF Related contents for better understanding the term.

 - To learn what is TF-IDF Analysis, you may read our article.

 - To perform a TF-IDF Analysis with Python, you may read our guidelines.

 Writing different forms of the keywords will help to get more visibility for different types of search terms and also it will improve the relevance of the content for the subject.
 While using different forms of keywords, the content’s natural structure and beneficial sides shouldn’t be decreased.
 Content always should be created for the users rather than Search Engines.

 On-page SEO Elements and Semantic SEO

-Elements such as Meta Title, Meta Description can also be edited in accordance with Semantic SEO.
-By writing the title and description on the website in a semantic structure, the structure of the content can be understood more easily for the Search Engine and the layout of the website can be understood more easily by the user.
+Elements such as title tags, Meta Descriptions can also be edited in accordance with Semantic SEO.
+By writing the title and description on the website in a semantic structure, the structure of the content can be understood more easily by the Search Engine and the layout of the website can be understood more easily by the user.

 Semantic Site-tree, URL Categorization, and Semantic SEO